danwills/openmpt-houdini-importer/README.md

 Many more kinds of visualisation are planned, but see my YouTube channel 'DanWills' for further examples, here's a recent one: https://www.youtube.com/watch?v=4WMXwquRiWE

-I'll also do a 'how to use this' desktop recording with voice-over before long too.
+I'll also endeavour to do a 'how to use this' desktop recording with voice-over before long too.